microcosm-cc/bluemonday/README.md

 # bluemonday [![Build Status](https://travis-ci.org/microcosm-cc/bluemonday.svg?branch=master)](https://travis-ci.org/microcosm-cc/bluemonday) [![GoDoc](https://godoc.org/github.com/microcosm-cc/bluemonday?status.png)](https://godoc.org/github.com/microcosm-cc/bluemonday)

-bluemonday is a whitelist based HTML sanitizer implemented in Go.
+bluemonday is a HTML sanitizer implemented in Go.
 It is fast and highly configurable.

 Supply it user generated content and it will give back HTML that has been sanitised using a whitelist of approved HTML elements and attributes.

 If you accept user generated content and your server uses Go, you **need** bluemonday.

-The default `bluemonday.UGCPolicy().Sanitize()` turns this:
+The default policy for user generated content (`bluemonday.UGCPolicy().Sanitize()`) turns this:
 ```html
 Hello <STYLE>.XSS{background-image:url("javascript:alert('XSS')");}</STYLE><A CLASS=XSS></A>World
 ```

 Into a harmless:
 ```html
 Hello World
 ```

 And it turns this:
 ```html
 <a href="javascript:alert('XSS1')" onmouseover="alert('XSS2')">XSS<a>
 ```

 Into this:
 ```html
 XSS
 ```